SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 ![Connect Tenant](../.gitbook/assets/free-trial-connect-tenant.png)

 The Subscriptions portal opens, where you will be guided through the initial connection.
-If you are not signed in to Subscriptions portal, **sign in with your account created during sign-up (1)**.
+If you are not signed in to the Subscriptions portal, **sign in with your account created during sign-up (1)**.

 ![Sign In](../.gitbook/assets/free-trial-subscriptions-sign-in-aad-b2c.png)